Nomad-Media/samples-js/live-channel/Readme.md

 >
 > For more information about the API call used go to [Gets live outputs.](ref:getliveoutputs)

-## Get Live Output
+## Get Live Output Profile

-To get a specific live output, enter the id of the output you want to get.
+To get a specific live output profile, enter the id of the output you want to get.

 ![](images/get-live-output.png)